davidmeredith/devsGuidebook/devGuidebook.md

 [top](#Table-Of-Contents)

 Whether to use exceptions has profound implications on your API design and performance, be aware of the issues highlighted above.
-Some modern languages, e.g. Mojo, go as far as trying to address any choice for you by compiling exception handling code under-the-hood to use errors-as-values.
-I think the aim is to allow you cleanly separate the happy path from exception handling code (clean separate of concerns) while allowing you to retain the performance of error-as-values should an exception be thrown.
+Some modern languages, e.g. Mojo, go as far as trying to address the choice for you by compiling exception handling code under-the-hood to use errors-as-values.
+I think the aim is to allow you cleanly separate the happy path from exception handling code (clean separate of concerns).
 At the time of writing, it is too early to tell if this is a successful strategy.

 Of course, choice between exceptions or errors-as-values depends on the language and environment - you don't get exceptions support on every architecture and platform.
 The result pattern is much more flexible especially on embedded systems.